ministryofjustice/wmt-worker/README.md

 ## Getting Started

-This is the asynchronis worker for the WMT project.
+This is the asynchronous worker for the WMT project.
 It is responsible for polling the `app.tasks` table, picking up tasks which are marked as `PENDING`, processing them and recording the result.